Become a Chartered Accountant Without a Degree in Accounting 2024

 A one-time fee of N2000.

-Note that the final amount you pay would depend on how fast you complete all the stages.
+Note that the final amount you pay will depend on how fast you complete all the stages.
 Obviously, if you don’t repeat any diet (stage), the cost would be minimal.

 Additional or extra costs can come from registering with study centers if you feel you need help passing the exams.
 Buying of books and some official study materials should also be noted as important factors in your overall cost.